 When a griddle is new, it will be probably arrive with a protective layer of grease to keep it from corroding during storage and transportation.
 This will need to be removed with warm water before you can season the grill.
 The initial coat of seasoning is applied by rubbing the warm griddle surface with the fat of your choice and allowing it to cool.
 The excess grease is wiped off and the process is repeated a number of times.
 This procedure will vary depending on which type of griddle you have and how you'll be using it, so it is critical to follow the guidelines set down by the manufacturer for your specific model.

 Don't Forget your Basting Cover

-Along with the many useful cleaning accessories in this group, you'll also find a basting cover.
+Along with the many useful grill cleaning tools in this category, you'll also find a basting cover.
 These are used to cover food as it cooks on the griddle surface, and there are a few benefits of doing this.
 Some foods ned a little bit more concentrated heat as it cooks on the griddle; one of these tools will help retain some of the heat that would otherwise be lost into the air.
 This can help get foods cooked quickly and more thoroughly than it would on an open griddle surface.
 Another advantage of this tool is that it helps contain moisture, which is good when cooking foods that tend to dry out when they get cooked, like vegetables, for example.
 These can also help contain the juices from greasy items like burgers to enhance the flavor and keep grease from getting on the other items you might be cooking on the griddle at the same time.